jjlazo/breadit/README.md

 - PostgreSQL
 - React
 - Redux
+- AWS S3
+- OAuth2

 This project uses Flask as the backend, React and Redux for the frontend rendering and data.
 Data is stored in a PostgreSQL database, and the backend interfaces with it through SQLAlchemy.
 Authentication is handled with a CSRF token, so once users sign in, they can remain signed in until that auth expires.
+Alternate authorization is handled through Google OAuth 2.0 which uses Access Tokens to grant users permissions on the Breadit application without having to create a new account.

 ## Features